astronomer/docs/astro/cli/astro-registry-dag-add.md

 sidebar_label: "astro registry dag add"
 title: "astro registry dag add"
 id: astro-registry-dag-add
-description: Reference documentation for astro registry dag add.
+description: Download a DAG from the Astronomer registry to your project.
 hide_table_of_contents: true
 ---